What is Sarcoidosis?

 Depending on the part of the body affected, sarcoidosis patients may experience symptoms that include the following:

 - Low-grade fever

 - Sleeping difficulties

-- A feeling that something just isn’t right
+- A feeling that something just is not right

 - Chest pain